Chapter 23: Shining Mountain

 Colonel Blackhawk checked the final preparations personally.
 Of the five he’d counted as dead, two clung to life.
 They were good men, not just good soldiers.
 If he could get them off the mountain, one or both might survive.

 When he’d ordered the horns sounded, the three riders he’d sent to chase off the knight’s horse had responded promptly.
-The two blasts they’d used indicated they were not too far off.
+Their response indicated they were not far-off.

 An hour-and-a-half later, they appeared with eleven mounts in tow.
 Ransom wasn’t among them.

 That word brought back memories and a child’s face.
 Little Soldier’s image often came to mind unbidden.
-She was only six when he met her.
-She’d be in her twenties now.
+She was only six when he’d met her.
+She might be married now.
 If she still lived.
 He’d thought he was saving her, but…

 His fingers rose to stroke the simple tokens he always wore beneath his shirt.
 She’d made his life more… complicated.
 She had also opened his eyes to…

-But such thoughts were for windy nights, warm firesides, and cold ale.
+But such thoughts were for windy nights, warm fires, and cold ale.